yash-sharma1/docs-site/docs/light-client.md

 git clone https://github.com/binance-chain/node-binary.git
 ```

-Go to directory according to the network you want to join in.
-Replace the `network` var with `testnet` or `prod` in the
+Go to directory according to the network you want to join in.<br/>
-following command:
+Replace the `network` variable with `testnet` or `prod` in the following command:

 ```bash
 cd node-binary/lightd/{network}/{version}
 ```